bradwestness/bradwestness.github.io/_posts/2020/2020-05-26-paper-mario-party.md

 * First, if the player has an item card, they may choose to play it.
 * Then, the player rolls the dice to determine how many spaces they will move.
 * The player moves the number of spaces (you can move in any direction, but you can't "double back").

-* Depending on where the player lands:
+Here's what happens depending on what kind of space the player stops on:

-    * Star Space
+#### Star Space

 * If the player has 3 coins, they may buy the Star, otherwise nothing happens.
 * You must stop exactly on the Star Space to buy the Star.
 * After a player buys a Star, they roll the dice to determine where the next Star will go.

-	* Chance Space
+#### Chance Space
 * Draw a card from the Chance Card pile and do whatever it says.
 * Replace the Chance Card at the bottom of the pile.

-	* Item Space
+#### Item Space

 * Draw a card from the Item Card pile and hold onto it.
 * Item Cards can't be used on the same turn they are acquired, but can be used at the start of any subsequent turn.

-	* Warp Pipe
+#### Warp Pipe

 * Move your piece to the corresponding warp pipe of the matching color.
 * You could choose to make this optional.

-	* Another Player
+#### Another Player

 * If you land on the same space as another player, you can "stomp" on them, and steal 1 Coin from them.
 * Any other special space effects occur as usual.

 At the end of each round, draw a Minigame Card and play the minigame!
 The winner(s) receive 1 coin each.
 Make sure to record how many games each player has won, which is used when awarding Bonus Stars at the end.